en

 Tomesode Kimono

-This kimono is divided in two types: the Kuro Tomesode, is a black kimono and Iro Tomesode, is a coloured kimono.
+This Kimono is divided in two types: the Kuro Tomesode, which is a black Kimono, and Iro Tomesode, which is a colored Kimono.

-It is the most formal kimono worn by married women in formal events like weddings.
+It is the most formal Kimono worn by married women at formal events like weddings.

 Hōmongi – 訪問着